 It is essentially using your essence as a source with the strategy already being down.
 Your strategy will continue to evolve the more you know.
 Reinventing gets closer to who you are and is based on personal experiences.
 For a business scale, regenerating involves evolving capacity and being more able to do something.

 This whole idea of regenerating came about for Carol as an unfolding over a span of decades.
 The initiating force was something very personal for her and shaped her perspective of life.
 She always loved educating others and not trying to change or judge them.
 This led to her discovering her own essence and finding something deeper when getting past their own personality.

-Essence to essence connections come a long way when it is about a business scale.
-This essence to essence connection is what you build in a company which can change your whole entire perspective in general.
+Essence-to-essence connections come a long way when it is to a business scale.
+This essence-to-essence connection is what you build in a company that can change your whole entire perspective in general.
 Once you have a strategic phase of work and bring out the essence in a company, it is time to take out something from the market that is risky.
 You would want to take out something before some other company does.
 She found out that the essence of the founder with the people that are buying from them merged together.